Top Email Marketing Metrics

 Many email providers, including Gmail, will scan your emails before the reader even sees them.
 Your email marketing service might count this automated scan as an ‘open’, even though the email was never seen by a human.

 The intention behind this is good.
 Services like Gmail want to filter out spam before you see it.
-And Gmail might also direct your email into a specific folder or tab, which means it needs to analyze the content first.
+Gmail might also direct your email to a specific folder or tab, which means it needs to analyze the content first.

 2. Click to Open Rate (CTOR)